 Building Consensus

 The process now moves into implementation with the writing of code language to enable the master plan.
 The result will hopefully be another great neighborhood in Naples, but one with a local focus and a commitment to inclusivity and creativity.
-The once-seasonal community is now a more year-round one, and it is increasingly a place for the young and the young-at-heart.
+The once-seasonal community is now a more year-round one, and it is increasingly a place for both the young and the young-at-heart.